Lightning: Establishing an electric field

 In order for an electrostatic discharge to occur, two preconditions are necessary: first, a sufficiently high potential difference between two regions of space must exist, and second, a high-resistance medium must obstruct the free, unimpeded equalization of the opposite charges.
 The atmosphere provides the electrical insulation, or barrier, that prevents free equalization between charged regions of opposite polarity.
+Meanwhile, a thunderstorm can provide the charge separation and aggregation in certain regions of the cloud.